 Am I required to provide case information for those employees receiving days of job transfer and restriction?

-For the 2011 and 2012 survey years, we are collecting days of job transfer and restriction case information
+For the 2013 survey year, we are collecting days of job transfer and restriction case information

 for entities within the NAICS industries beginning with 238, 311, 444, 481, 493, and 623.
 Respondents were notified

 if required to provide this information in the prenotification letter and in the letter received with survey instructions.